nooraliqureshi/ImagePuzzler/README.md

 - Download Image: Save the current image (original, shuffled, or resolved) to the file system.
 - Reset Fields: Clear the current image and reset all fields.

-## Demo
+## Windows Forms Demo

-A demo Windows Forms application is included to demonstrate the functionality of the ImagePuzzlerLibrary.
+A Windows Forms application is provided to demonstrate the functionality of ImagePuzzlerLibrary in a graphical user interface.

+## ConsoleApp Demo
+A console application is provided to demonstrate the functionality of ImagePuzzlerLibrary in a command-line environment.

 ## Screenshots